Jayakumar78/GitDemo/ReadMe.txt

-Git is a distributed version-control system for tracking changes in source code during software development.
+Git is a distributed  tracking changes version-control system for tracking changes in source code during software development.